divnix/nix-book/src/ch05-03-imports-and-callpackage.md

 In nixpkgs, `callPackage` has been extended to include helpful package hints, and thus the complexity has grown, but the underlying intuition has remained the same.

+In javascript, `callPackage` would be an example of a curried function, where there's an implicit package set bound to it.